khlmnn/mini_qa/README.md

 # About `mini_qa`

-`mini_qa` is a toy question-answering program.
-It uses Google and Wolfram Alpha to attempt to answer questions of the form "Who... ?"
+`mini_qa` is a toy question-answering program originally written by [Michael Nielsen](http://michaelnielsen.org/).
+It uses Google and
+Wolfram Alpha to attempt to answer questions of the form "Who... ?".

 An example question is: "Who discovered relativity?"